 - Restoring essential infrastructure systems, including electrical system, water, communication, and transportation

-- Improving emergency preparedness through improvement of infrastructure and capacity of government employees to protect citizens in future disasters
+- Improving emergency preparedness through the improvement of infrastructure and the capacity of government employees to protect citizens from future disasters

 - Optimizing tenure and responsibility of public facilities and buildings by promoting their repair and reducing future risk

 - Rebuilding the infrastructure

 - Improving data collection and management for accurate and comprehensive information